Kathleen Swain, Director

 - Teacher, Coyle and Cassidy High School, Taunton, MA

-- Teacher/Campus Minister, La Salle Academy, Providence, RI
+- Teacher/Student Services/Coach, La Salle Academy, Providence, RI

 - Asst.
 Field Hockey Coach, East Greenwich High School, East Greenwich, RI

 - Original writings from the Founder, St. John Baptist de La Salle

 I was born and raised in Kennesaw, Georgia.
 I attended public school my whole life but had a close community in the church that I grew up in.